Antanfil/BFT-Banking/README.md

 ### Initializing Server

-We will now initialize the server on localhost port 8080 (make sure this address is not already in use):
+We will now initialize the necessary servers:
+* on localhost port 8080 (make sure this address is not already in use);
+* the name of yhe keystore
+* the integer representing the maximum number of tolerated Byzantine faults, in this case 1, indicating that will be initialized 3 server's replicas:

-`mvn clean compile exec:java -Dexec.args="localhost 8080"`
+`mvn clean compile exec:java -Dexec.args="localhost 8080 server1.p12 1"`

+As we can start more than one server, after the initialization, we must press the enter key to proceed with the broadcast of public keys across servers.

 ### Initializing Client1